cirruslabs/cirrus-ci-docs/docs/guide/linux.md

-## Community Cluster
+## Linux Containers

-Community Cluster is a [Kubernetes](https://kubernetes.io/) cluster running on [Google Kubernetes Engine](/guide/supported-computing-services.md#google-kubernetes-engine) that is available free of charge for Open Source community.
-Paying customers can also use Community Cluster for personal private repositories.
+Linux Community Cluster is a [Kubernetes](https://kubernetes.io/) cluster running on [Google Kubernetes Engine](/guide/supported-computing-services.md#google-kubernetes-engine) that is available free of charge for Open Source community.
+Paying customers can also use Community Cluster for personal private repositories or buy CPU time with [compute credits](/pricing.md#compute-credits) for their private organization repositories.

 Community Cluster is configured the same way as anyone can configure a personal GKE cluster as [described here](/guide/supported-computing-services.md#google-kubernetes-engine).